 The safety of both Sore+Tired BLUE and GOLD were ascertained by an independent testing lab using human subjects and nonanimal models.
 In all tests, both Sore+Tired BLUE and GOLD were classified as “nonirritants,” the best possible rating.

 Sore+Tired products are manufactured in the United States in a cGMP certified facility.
-The quality and purity of all ingredients are confirmed prior to formulation, and each batch receives a Certificate of Analysis confirming that no ingredients other than those listed on the label are present in the final product.
-There are no regulated or banned substances by any professional or college sports association in either Sore+Tired BLUE or GOLD.
+The quality and purity of each individual ingredient is confirmed prior to formulation, and each batch is tested to ensure that no ingredients other than those on the label are present in the final product.